The best of traditional Chinese martial arts and modern training methods combined in a pragmatic system of combatives and self-defense!

 Chin-na = Joint locking

-San-da = Striking
+San-da = Freestyle Striking

 Our system teaches traditional Bak Mei kung fu - a rare Southern Chinese boxing system known for it's in-fighting, short power and sheer ferocity.